laravel/docs/mix.md

 <a name="working-with-scripts"></a>
 ## Working With JavaScript

-Mix provides several features to help you work with your JavaScript files, such as compiling ECMAScript 2015, module bundling, minification, and concatenating plain JavaScript files.
+Mix provides several features to help you work with your JavaScript files, such as compiling modern ECMAScript, module bundling, minification, and concatenating plain JavaScript files.
 Even better, this all works seamlessly, without requiring an ounce of custom configuration:

     mix.js('resources/js/app.js', 'public/js');

 With this single line of code, you may now take advantage of:

 <div class="content-list" markdown="1">
-- ES2015 syntax.
+- The latest EcmaScript syntax.
 - Modules
 - Minification for production environments.
 </div>